 The AFOSR is a vital component of the AFRL and has the mission to support U.S. Air Force goals of control and maximum utilization of air, space and cyberspace.
 The AFOSR accomplishes its mission by investing in basic research efforts for the U.S. Air Force in relevant scientific areas.
 The AFRL also uses Small Business Innovation Research(SBIR)and Small Business Technology Transfer(STTR) to transition basic research into capabilities for the U.S. Air Force.

 The Academic Partnership Engagement Experiment (APEX) participated in this webinar and provided participants a breakdown of its program and services that support the U.S. Air Force Science & Technology 2030 Strategy.
-APEX is a Partnership Intermediary Agreement between the Department of the Air Force and Parallax Advanced Research.
+APEX is a Partnership Intermediary Agreement between the Department of the Air Force.
 APEX connects academic innovators with the Department of the Air Force and industry and eliminates barriers in accelerating the transition of science and technology solutions into transformational U.S. Air Force operational capabilities.